OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Introduction

 These potential benefits have inspired research into proto-foundation models suitable for particle physics.
 For example, \cite{Dillon:2021gag,Favaro:2023xdl,Dillon:2023zac,Park:2022zov,Dillon:2022tmm} investigated how known physical symmetries could be used to learn powerful embeddings of jet data, \cite{Benato:2021olt} showed the versatility of graph-based message passing networks for datasets from different domains of physics, \cite{Liu:2023lnn,Salamani:2023ttx} demonstrated conditioning generative models on the geometry of the detector to allow the simultaneous simulation of multiple detectors with one architecture, \cite{Dolan:2021pml,Beauchesne:2023vie} used meta-learning for mass-decorrelation and weak-supervision, and \cite{qu2024particle} achieved state-of-the-art performance on the top tagging landscape dataset \cite{kasieczka_2019_2603256} by pre-training on a different dataset~\cite{JetClass} and transferring the results.

 Due to their flexibility demonstrated across language and other domains, transformers \cite{Vaswani:2017lxt} are currently the most suitable candidate architecture for building foundation models for applications in particle physics.
-Taking inspiration from LLMs where sentences are generated autoregressively, recent efforts have demonstrated success with autoregressive generation of particle physics data, for example using the encoder part of the transformer to generate \thad\ and \qcd\ jets \cite{Finke:2023veq} and using the decoder part of the transformer to generate $Z$+jets events \cite{Butter:2023fov}.
-Ref. \cite{heinrich2024masked} demonstrated how a transformer backbone can be pre-trained using a BERT-like scheme where the model is trained to predict masked out jet constituents, resulting in an improvement of the performance when fine-tuning the backbone (with a new classification head) for jet tagging, especially at small training dataset sizes.
-Furthermore, \cite{Huang:2024voo} showed how a tokenized detector representation can be used in a BERT-like model for track reconstruction.
+Taking inspiration from LLMs where sentences are generated autoregressively, recent efforts have demonstrated success with autoregressive generation of particle physics data, for example using a transformer to generate \thad\ and \qcd\ jets \cite{Finke:2023veq} or to generate $Z$+jets events \cite{Butter:2023fov}.
+In \cite{heinrich2024masked} it was demonstrated how a transformer backbone can be pre-trained using a BERT-like scheme where the model is trained to predict masked out jet constituents, resulting in an improvement of the performance when fine-tuning the backbone (with a new classification head) for jet tagging, especially at small training dataset sizes.
+Furthermore, \cite{Huang:2024voo} showed how a tokenized detector representation can be used in a BERT-like model for track reconstruction, and \cite{Hashemi:2023ruu} used tokenization of detector images together with a transformer to capture the context within a collider event for subsequent generation\footnote{In addition, shortly after this paper was out, \cite{Harris:2024sra} demonstrated contrastive learning with re-simulated events as a suitable pre-training task.}.

 In this work, we will explore whether an autoregressive Generative Pretrained Transformer (GPT) model can be used as a foundation model for jet physics.
 However, the standard GPT constructions are not built to deal with continuous input data, but rather tokenized data.
 As point clouds are the most versatile representation of physics data \cite{Komiske_2019,Buhmann_2023,Kasieczka_2019, Buhmann:2023bwk,Buhmann:2023kdg} and can incorporate both event level information, jet substructure, and even low-level detector signals, finding a suitable input transformation for point clouds to tokens is the most pressing problem.
 Various tokenization strategies have been explored, for example using a simple mapping based on binning the input space in \cite{Finke:2023veq}, a Gaussian mixture model in \cite{Butter:2023fov}, and using an additional conditional embedding network in \cite{heinrich2024masked}.